OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 ![Run current draft](runbook-run-draft.png "width=500")

-### Current Limitations

-**Scoping to Steps/Actions**
-- You cannot scope project variables to a Deployment Process step as well as a Runbook Process step currently, but we do aim to support this in the near future.

 ## Runbook Snapshots and Runs

 It is important to understand the difference between **Snapshot** and **Run**.